 The Company has limited financial resources.
 There is no assurance given by the Company that it will be able to secure the financing necessary to explore, develop and produce its mineral properties.
-The Company does not presently have sufficient financial resources or operating cash-flow to undertake by itself all of its planned exploration and development programs.
-Further exploration and development of the Company's properties will therefore depend on the Company's ability to obtain additional required financing.
-There is no assurance the Company will be successful in obtaining the required financing on terms acceptable to it, or at all, the lack of which could result in the loss or substantial dilution of its interests (as existing or as proposed to be acquired) in its properties.
+The Company does not presently have sufficient financial resources or operating cash-flow to undertake by itself all its planned exploration and development programs and its administration costs.
+Further exploration and development of the Company's properties will therefore depend on the Company's ability to obtain the additional required financing.
+There is no assurance the Company will be successful in obtaining the required financing on terms acceptable to it, or at all, the lack of which could result in the loss or substantial dilution of its interests (as existing or as proposed to be acquired) in its properties, and would put the Company's going concern assumption at risk.
 The Company's ability to continue as a going concern is dependent on its ability to raise equity capital financings, exploration success, the attainment of profitable operations and the completion of further share issuances to satisfy working capital and operating needs.
-The Company, as of March 31, 2023, had a working capital deficiency of

-\$18,214,072, and does not have sufficient funds to cover the deficiency and fund ongoing obligations.
+The Company, as of September 30, 2023, had a working capital deficiency of \$25,086,395, and does not have sufficient funds to cover the deficiency and fund ongoing obligations.
 The Company will need to raise further funds to complete additional exploration programs at the Plomosas Project, as well as to retain key personnel, finance general and administration costs and maintain its listing on the TSXV.
 In addition, the Company will also need to raise additional funds to complete exploration programs on any of its other properties, should it determine to advance such properties in future.